 The challenges of improving evacuations in Lahaina are the same ones that many other disaster-struck communities have faced.
 With so much rebuilding to do, a disaster can be a crucial moment to re-envision how to keep residents safe.
 But while the buildings are gone, the property lines on the map are not.

-After losing 90% of its structures in 2018, Paradise, California is still recovering from the Camp Fire.
+After losing 90% of its structures in 2018, Paradise, Calif., is still recovering from the Camp Fire.
 In the evacuation, roads in the mountainous town became congested.
 Many residents had harrowing escapes from the flames, and in all, 85 people died.

-The town has spent the last six years rebuilding roads and infrastructure, and is now moving on to improving evacuation routes.
+The town has spent the last six years rebuilding roads and infrastructure and is now moving on to improving evacuation routes.
 One major project, the Roe Road extension, would create a new evacuation corridor at one end of town by connecting dead-end roads.
 The area is where many fatalities were found, especially those who died trying to escape in their cars.

 The price tag is significant for a town that’s already stretched thin by a long recovery and lack of tax revenue, given how many residents had to relocate.
 The first two phases alone will cost $132 million, with three more phases of construction to follow.